bwadlow/Notetaker/README.md

-README: React Evernote
+README: React Notetaker
 ======================

-Task Lister is making its return in React!
-However, this time we'll be kicking it up a notch and using that same backend to drive an Evernote-like frontend built in React.

-Your goal will be to complete the baseline deliverables using the provided starter code and then make this project your own by building out unique stretch goals.
-Some suggestions are listed below, but try to be creative!

-## Requirements

-- [ ] Complete all of the *Deliverables*.
-- [ ] Build out at least 1 stretch goal feature.

 ## Setup

 The codebase is split up into a Rails API backend and a React frontend.
 Everything is contained in this single repository.
-Your Rails code is located inside of the `backend` folder and your React code is located inside of the `frontend` folder.
+Rails code is located inside of the `backend` folder and React code is located inside of the `frontend` folder.

-Each of those folders has a README file with setup instructions.
-For conciseness, those instructions are copy pasted here:

 ### Frontend